Runsheng/mitovar/reqirements.md

 ### The third-part software used
 #### Bins need to be in the $PATH
-1. Bwa mem
+1. BWA-MEM
-2. Spades.py
+2. Spades assembler >=3.9
 3. seqtk
-4. exonerate: for mito gene annotation
+4. exonerate: for mito gene annotation, included in ./bins
-5. MiTFi: for tRNA and rRNA annotation
+5. MiTFi package: for tRNA and rRNA annotation, included in ./bins/mitfi
 6. infernal=1.0.2, required by MiTFi

 #### python packages
 1. Biopython
 2. pysam
-3. jinja2

 #### optional packages
 1. fastq-dump (from sra-toolkit): if start from sra file other then fastq